v-research/edu/cybersecurity_2023/README.md

 pwd
 ```

-Change the following section of the openssl.conf.
+Change the following section of the openssl.cnf.

 ```
 [ CA_default ]